ALOHA!

 Right off of Chain of Craters Road is also the largest field of petroglyphs in Hawaii.

-See more about this Big Island activity: Chain of Craters Road
+See more about the Chain of Craters Road.

 19. Old Chain of Craters Road